Media

 2. We often hear stories about people who just got lucky and their businesses exploded.
 And while that is possible, I appreciate the quote, “The harder I work, the luckier I get.”
 That's my experience.
 It doesn't mean working yourself to the bone.
 I work in burnout prevention; overworking is not the point.
 But do the work.

-Host: Your personal experience and what you’ve learned throughout your career and life brings much to this show.
+Host: Your personal experience and what you’ve learned throughout your career and life bring much to this show.
 I appreciate it, and thank you very much, Bonita.
 It was a pleasure having you on today, and I look forward to speaking with you soon.

 About the author

-Bonita Eby is a Burnout Prevention and Organizational Culture Consultant, Executive Coach, and owner of Breakthrough Personal & Professional Development Inc., specializing in burnout prevention and wellness for organizations.
+Bonita Eby is a Burnout Prevention & Organizational Culture Consultant, Executive Coach, and owner of Breakthrough Personal & Professional Development Inc., specializing in burnout prevention and wellness for organizations and individuals.
 Bonita is on a mission to end burnout.
-Connect with us about bringing our workshops to your organization.
+Get your free Burnout Assessment today.

 Workplace Burnout: How to Support Employee Well-being

-Breakthrough Personal & Professional Development Inc. CEO, Bonita Eby was interviewed on CTV News.
+Breakthrough Personal & Professional Development Inc. CEO, Bonita Eby, was interviewed on CTV News.
 This article is a summary of that interview.

 The Great Resignation due to burnout & stress